 Let’s face it—online learning isn’t going away any time soon.
 And that’s all the more reason why it needs to be improved.
 Amesite, a top Ann Arbor startup, is building an online learning platform that uses AI to better engage its users.
 In January 2020, they closed a $5.5 million funding round, in September the company filed for IPO, and this year they earned a 2020 BIG Innovation Award.
 Ann Marie Sastry, the founder of Amesite, has been a thought leader throughout this period when more students are learning online now than ever before—she’s appeared on CNBC, Fox News, and more.
 It’s been a big year for the Ann Arbor tech company, and it’ll be interesting to see how online learning continues to grow and take shape, and the kind of role Ann Marie plays in that.

 Want to work at a top Ann Arbor startup like Amesite?
-Apply for top startup and tech jobs with just one application.
+Explore thousands of top startup and tech jobs.

 8. Angelica Ross, CEO and Founder

 Tech companies are great, but they often remain inaccessible workplaces for people who face high levels of discrimination.
 Angelica Ross is working to change that.
 She founded TransTech Social Enterprises, based in Chicago, to provide education, support, and tech jobs for trans people.
 Originally from Wisconsin, Angelica is an actor, content creator, technologist and business owner who’s carving a space for and creating a community that’s empowering trans people.